 The UL HE-SIG-A2 Reserved subfield of the HE variant Common Info field carries the value to be included in the Reserved field in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
 An HE AP sets the UL HE- SIG-A2 Reserved subfield of the HE variant Common Info field to all 1s.

-(#17436)An EHT AP sets HE/EHT P160 subfield of the EHT variant Common Info field to 0 to indicate to an EHT STA that the solicited TB PPDU in the primary 160 MHz is an EHT TB PPDU and sets HE/EHT P160 sub- field of the EHT variant Common Info field to 1 to indicate that the solicited TB PPDU in the primary 160 MHz is an HE TB PPDU.
+(#17436)An HE/EHT P160 subfield of the EHT variant Common Info field equal to 0 sent by an EHT AP indicates to an EHT STA that the solicited TB PPDU in the primary 160 MHz is an EHT TB PPDU.
+An HE/EHT P160 sub- field of the EHT variant Common Info field equal to 1 sent by an EHT AP indicates that the solicited TB PPDU in the primary 160 MHz is an HE TB PPDU.

 Insert the following paragraph as the 32nd paragraph of this child subclause: